-'Window shopper' presents works by artists who all engage fashion as part of their artistic practice.
-For one week the exhibition takes place in some of the most characteristic fashion stores across Copenhagen exploring the mutual fascination and admiration between art and fashion.
+'Window shopper' presented works by artists who all engage fashion as part of their artistic practice.
+In the week leading up to CHART 2019, the exhibition took place in some of the most characteristic fashion stores across Copenhagen exploring the mutual fascination and admiration between art and fashion.

-The exhibition is developed in collaboration with CHART and artist Esben Weile Kjær builds on a project titled 'Modeskolen' initiated by Hannah Heilmann, Associate Professor at the Royal Danish Academy of Fine Arts.
+The exhibition, developed in collaboration with CHART and artist Esben Weile Kjær, builds on the project titled 'Modeskolen' initiated by Hannah Heilmann, Associate Professor at the Royal Danish Academy of Fine Arts.

 Window shopper explores the envy which people in the art world feel towards people in the fashion world.
 It is about Art putting on a ballgown, dancing the night away, turning into a pumpkin, and uttering its critique of capitalism as a love poem.

 Today large fashion houses such as Trussardi, Fiorucci, Prada and Louis Vuitton all want to make stores that look like gallery and museum exhibitions, all the while having apparently forgotten the fact that the white cube of the modern art exhibition was actually attempting to imitate department stores, desiring their ability to abstract objects from their surroundings, making them portals into the viewer/shopper’s personal projections and desires.